Models

 How it Works

 Family Home parents come from all different backgrounds, but they are all drawn to the cause of Christ in their communities.
-While some have their own biological children, others are single or adoptive parents looking to safely raise and support children in need.
+While some have their own biological children, others are empty nesters or adoptive parents looking to safely raise and support children in need.
 Homes of Love partners with the local church to identify and train these parents.

 More Details